RichieRicky/DSF-PT08P5-GROUP5_CAPSTONE-PROJECT/README.md

 - Household Food Security: Food insecurity increases risk by 2.1×.
 - Education Level: Lower educational attainment linked with a 1.8× increase in risk.
 - Condom Use: Inconsistent use reflects a 1.5× higher risk scenario.

+## Instructions
+Clone this repository:

+bash

+Copy code

+git clone <repository-url>

+Run index.ipynb in Jupyter Notebook or any other compatible IDE.

 # Recommendations
 - Targeted Outreach: Deploy mobile testing units in high-risk counties like Nairobi and Kisumu.